benjlis/eabcc-presentation/slides.md

 # FOIAed Email Formats
 * Predominant: PDF
 * Occassional: PST, MBOX
-* Typical Example: (Fauci Emails)[]
 ---
 # PDF/email
 * PDF has shortcomings as an email archiving format
   * Not addressed by PDF/A
-* A group is working to eliminate these shortcomings
+* A group of archivists and PDF experts are working to eliminate these shortcomings
 * Known originally as EA-PDF, now called PDF/mail
 * Long term goal: PDF/M ISO standard
-* Check out Mike and Chris's [talk](https://emailarchivesgrant.library.illinois.edu/timetable/event/project-briefing-11/) tomorrow at 11:00
+* Check out Mike and Chris's [talk](https://emailarchivesgrant.library.illinois.edu/timetable/event/project-briefing-11/) Thursday at 11:00 CDT
 ---
+# FOIAed email example
+---
 <!-- _class: lead -->

-# 2. Software we built with the grant
+# Software we built with the grant

+---
+# the basic idea

 ---
 # pdf2mbox